Affiliate & Financial Disclosure

 A lot of people do not agree with me on not becoming a non-profit, but every charitable organization is still a business.
 I have zero interest in relying on donations to fund us.
 Nonprofit might mean tax break but it also means spending valuable time on paperwork and board meetings.

 “In life, people tend to wait for good things to come to them.
 And by waiting, they miss out”

 Paul was a tentmaker because he didn’t want to burden the people to financially provide to hear the gospel.
 I love that!

 “I have not coveted anyone’s silver or gold or clothing.
 You yourselves know that I worked with my own hands to support myself and those who are with me.
 In every way I’ve shown you that it is necessary to help the weak by laboring like this and to remember the words of the Lord Jesus, because he said, ‘It is more blessed to give than to receive.” -Acts 20:33-35 (CSB)

-I want to work with my own two hands to support myself, and those who come alongside me, as we freely share with you the news about the amazing love of Jesus Christ.
+I want to work with my own two hands to support myself while freely sharing with you the news about the amazing love of Jesus Christ.